mercadopago/devsite-docs/guides/shopify/integration-configuration-cho-api.en.md

 5. Click on **Save credentials**.
 6. Finally, click on the **Verify activation** option of Mercado Pago Cards, go to the "Settings" section of Shopify, and click **Activate** to activate the app and complete the installation.

 Done!
-The **Mercado Pago Cards** checkout is ready to receive payments for your store.
+The **Mercado Pago Cards** checkout is ready to receive payments.

 ### Install via Shopify admin panel